Corporate Governance

 <Auditing System>

 We have four Statutory Auditors, including three Outside Statutory Auditors.
 One of these three Outside Statutory Auditors is a Standing Statutory Auditor, and three of Statutory Auditors are male and one is female.
 In accordance with the Guidelines for Auditors, Statutory Auditors audit the Directors’ performance of their duties based on the Rules on Statutory Auditors’ Audit.
 Standing Statutory Auditors hold regular meetings with the Representative Director and attend Board of Directors, Business Execution Meetings of the Board of Directors and other important gatherings to audit the Directors’ performance of their duties.
 Audit Division, which is responsible for carrying out internal audit, directly reports to the President.
-Composed of six members, the Division audits all divisions (including subsidiaries) in a planned manner, and exchanges opinions with the divisions jointly with Standing Statutory Auditors.
+Composed of eight members, the Division audits all divisions (including subsidiaries) in a planned manner, and exchanges opinions with the divisions jointly with Standing Statutory Auditors.
 To ensure close cooperation, opinion exchange sessions are held regularly and as needed basis between all Statutory Auditors and the Accounting Auditor, as well as between Standing Statutory Auditors and the General Manager of the Audit Division.
 The General Manager of the Audit Division and the Standing Statutory Auditors attend the meetings of the Internal Control Steering Committee, which is composed of members selected from major divisions and departments, and exchange opinions with the Committee members on a regular basis.
-Furthermore, the Audit Division enhances the effectiveness of internal audits by reporting directly not only to Representative Director, but also to the Board of Directors and the Board of Statutory Auditors, as necessary and appropriate.
+Furthermore, the Audit Division enhances the effectiveness of internal audits by reporting directly not only to the President, but also to the Board of Directors and the Board of Statutory Auditors, as necessary and appropriate.
 Morinaga appointed Deloitte Touche Tohmatsu LLC as its accounting auditor.

 List of Statutory Auditors